Spain Digital Nomad Visa - 2026 Update

 Who Can Apply for the Digital Nomad Visa for Spain?

 Applications for the Spain Digital Nomad Visa are open to non-EU/EEA citizens.
-Citizens of the European Union and European Economic Area do not need a DNV to work remotely in Spain.
+Citizens of the European Union and European Economic Area do not need a Digital Nomad Visa to work remotely in Spain.

 United States citizens and Green Card holders, as well as citizens from Australia, New Zealand, and Canada, are all eligible to apply.
-You can apply at a Spanish embassy in your country or enter Spain as a visa-free tourist and apply well before your 90-day visitation period has expired.
+You can apply for the Digital Nomad Visa at a Spanish consulate in your home country or enter Spain as a visa-free tourist and apply for a residency permit from within Spain before your 90-day stay expires.
+The in-country option typically grants a 3-year residence permit, while consulate applications usually issue a 1-year visa.

 Types Of Spain Digital Nomad Visas